 Which is why, when my skin started to crawl during a walking tour of Edinburgh, I REALLY got freaked out.

 On our first morning, we embarked on a free walking tour offered by our hostel, and found ourselves breathing the heavy air of the nearby Greyfriars Kirkyard – a large and spooky graveyard on the south end of Old Town.
 Definition to the age-old terminology of “graveyard shift” instantly gave me shivers.
 During the 18th century, grave robbing was a serious problem as people dug up bodies to be sold to the nearby medical college for a hefty sum.
 Some were thus kept in mausoleums or the burial spaces were encaged in steel bars to protect the graves.
 Those that couldn’t afford such extravagance to protect the deceased instead worked the graveyard shift to stand guard over their loved ones.
+(Is this one of the more eerie facts about Edinburgh, Scotland?
+I think so.)

 As our tour continued towards the back corner of the cemetery – it started.